appmaker2apps/Unbore_Yourself_in_School/README.md

-* Ethan Jayden Jenson get back to work.
 * To open something double clicking the index.html or the only .html file to run the software you want
-* Join my school discord https://discord.gg/TeCSpkvTAw
+* Join my school chat https://discord.gg/TeCSpkvTAw
-* ALL MADE BY Skidkid420/FurtiveThomas
+* ALL MADE BY Skidkid420/FurtiveThomas/Kry

 * Games I stole
 https://github.com/quinnsalt/GeometryDash-Unblocked

 * Software used
-html5
-css
-java script
-github
+html5, css, java script, and github (duh)